um-grex/grex-docs/content/english/disclaimer/_index.md

 title: "Disclaimer"
 linktitle: "Disclaimer"
 description: "Disclaimer."
-#titleIcon: "fa-solid fa-house-chimney"
+titleIcon: "fa-solid fa-triangle-exclamation"
 categories: ["Information"]
 #tags: ["Important"]
 ---

 ---

-> This website is a place for __technical information__ related to certain Research Computing resources, maintained for the benefit of the researchers at the University of Manitoba, [UofM](https://umanitoba.ca/ "University of Manitoba") and their external collaborators.
+> This website is a place for __technical information__ related to certain Research Computing resources, maintained for the benefit of the researchers at the [University of Manitoba](https://umanitoba.ca/) and their external collaborators.
 The information, which is technical in nature, represents advice on best practices for using the Research Computing resources (HPC).
 Parts of the website are preliminary/draft texts released provisionally, in order to speed up the documentation process, and may contain inaccuracies and errors.

 ---